Historic District Advisory Commission aaronf

 The Historic District Advisory Commission is a quasi-judicial board that makes decisions as to the appropriateness of changes in the historic district based on these design guidelines.
 The guidelines are founded in sound principles of preservation.
 While flexible in their application, these guidelines shape the decisions of the HDAC.

-The Historic District Advisory Commission holds public meetings on the last Wednesday of each month at 6:00 pm, located in the Florence Town Hall (775 North Main Street).
+The Historic District Advisory Commission holds public meetings on the last Wednesday of each month at 6:00 pm, at the Florence Library Community Center (778 North Main Street).
 The Commission consists of seven (7) members appointed by the Mayor and approved by the Town Council who determines whether to approve or deny a request.
 If no business comes before the Commission, meetings may be postponed or rescheduled.
 Special meetings may be held by request or because of volume of request.
 In order to schedule a project for review at a public meeting, an application must be submitted at least one week prior to a regular or special meeting date.
 The property owner or representatives must be present at the meeting or the review will be postponed.